 My feeling is that Fowl’s thesis and virtue hermeneutics generally need to be brought into deeper conversation with missional theology.
 In particular, the practices of reconciliation need to be conceived more broadly than those internal to the Christian community—as the community’s practices in the world as ambassadors of reconciliation.
 The “ends” of Christian interpretation, in other words, are defined more fully in terms of God’s mission, and this teleological move places the community’s formation in its proper relationship to God’s purposes beyond the community.
 Formation in virtue is not therefore less important but more important, because these virtues are not merely sociological lubricant for the interpretive process but the strength that sustains the church in mission, thereby allowing the interpretation of Scripture as a missional people.
 In other words, virtue hermeneutics from a missional perspective is not about people who are good interpreting the text from their virtue but about people who do good interpreting the text from the praxis their virtue enables.

-Another exciting dimension of Fowl’s proposal is its connection with philosophical pragmatism.3 To reiterate, “the central interpretive claim here is that our discussions, debates, and arguments about texts will be better served by eliminating claims about textual meaning in favor of more precise accounts of our interpretive aims, interests, and practices.”4 By looking to “aims, interests, and practices” for hermeneutical guidance, he moves toward “interpretive pragmatics.”5 That is, the “more precise accounts” of such interpretation attend to what we actually do with the text.
+Another exciting dimension of Fowl’s proposal is its connection with philosophical pragmatism.[3.
+Now is not the time to explain the philosophical school called American pragmatism.
+If you think pragmatism is a dirty word, meaning something like “the ends justify any means,” go ahead and assume that is not what I’m saying.
+If you think it means focusing on strategies and “outcomes,” as some evangelical missiology has done, then note that too is a faulty definition.]
+To reiterate, “the central interpretive claim here is that our discussions, debates, and arguments about texts will be better served by eliminating claims about textual meaning in favor of more precise accounts of our interpretive aims, interests, and practices.”[4.
+Ibid., 56.]
+By looking to “aims, interests, and practices” for hermeneutical guidance, he moves toward “interpretive pragmatics.”[5.
+Ibid., n.
+71.]
+That is, the “more precise accounts” of such interpretation attend to what we actually do with the text.

 Having more truck with linguistics and cultural studies than formal philosophy, I walked in on American pragmatism through the back door: Wittgenstein (originally via Lindbeck).
 Once inside, though, I perceived a strong but essentially unexplored consonance between evangelical missiology and American pragmatism.
 I believe that, much as postmodern philosophy has nourished contemporary hermeneutics, American pragmatism stands to supply a tremendous amount of sustenance to missional hermeneutics, perhaps even more appetizingly for post-evangelical Christianity than continental philosophy has done.
 This is a possibility I will leave undeveloped for now.
 Suffice it to say that Fowl is already working in this direction.